The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Details of the variational minimization of the slave-rotor mean-field free energy

-As explained in Section \ref{sec:model} the electrons in MoS$_2$ experience a much weaker spin-orbit coupling.
-Consequently the shape and effective binding energies are almost identical [see Table~\ref{tab:table1} and Fig.~\ref{fig:minibands}.(d)] and, thus are close to a SU(4) symmetric point.
-In this case it is justified to decompose both species using the slave-rotor decomposition, which leads to the Hamiltonian
+As explained in the case of MoS$_2$ the electronic bands experience a much weaker spin-orbit coupling.
+Consequently, the shape and effective binding energies are almost identical [see Table~\ref{tab:table1} and Fig.\ref{fig:minibands} (b)].
+In this case it makes sense to decompose both bands in an unbiased manner

-where $\eta = 1$ and $\D\bar \e$ is much smaller than the band width and $U$.
+where $\eta = 1$ and $\D\bar \e = \bar \e_a-\bar \e_b$ is much smaller than the band width and $U$.